isomerpages/govtech-siot/_tech-stack/1a-manuca-overview.md

 <a id="MANUCA-DK"></a>
 ## MANUCA DK
 The **MANUCA DK** is the physical hardware –  it is powered by an ARM Cortex-M7 MCU with 2MB of flash memory, and supports both WiFi and Ethernet as its network communication interfaces.
-It supports up to 6 external sensors (3 for I2C interface, 3 for SPI) and has one on-board temperature sensor that can be used for monitoring the health of the MANUCA DK.
+It supports up to 6 hardware connectors (3 for I2C interface, 3 for SPI) which can be connected to more than a hundred sensors.
+An on-board temperature sensor is also included for monitoring the health of the MANUCA DK.
 The on-board temperature sensor is used in MANUCA OS as an example measure point.
 An ESP32 is used as the WiFi module.

 Additional Details: